Eason123451/ccc-project/README.md

 #### Conclusion
 The dual tracking of sentiment and tweet volume offers insights into public mood and engagement, useful for understanding reactions to events and guiding strategic responses.

+#### The Busiest and The Quietest Day
+We found that the busiest day is corresponding with the lowest average sentiment, and the quietest day is corresponding with the highest average sentiment.
+So we pick these two days to be further investigated.

 ### Scenario 2: Sentiment Distribution on Busiest and Quietest Days

 ![Scenario 2](/output_images/Scenario_2.png)